Kalbi

 3-4 lbs Korean-style cut beef ribs

 Remove the meat from the marinade and cook on a grill or in the broiler (only in the winter when you crave Kalbi) till it is charred in spots, about 3-4 minutes a side.
-You can baste with the marinade for some additional stickiness and to keep the meat juicy.
+You can baste with the marinade for additional stickiness and keep the meat juicy.